 "The Jurassic Period"

-MPLAY was not initially released as MPLAY.
-On April 29th in 1999 the application called EricPlayer was released in 0.1beta state.
-It was originally made just for fun; a joke-application for my friends.
+MPLAY was not originally released under the name MPLAY.
+On April 29th 1999 the application called EricPlayer was released in 0.1 beta state.
+It was basically made just for fun; a joke-application for my friends.
 EricPlayer was a very basic mp3 player with the odd feature of a looped movie of Eric (you know - the jeans manufacturer Levi's commercial mascot!) moving to the music.

 But it was great fun to view Eric moving and grooving to the music - sometimes it looked just like it was in sync (which it wasn't!).